-Dr. Bassil is an assistant professor of Nutrition at the department of Natural Sciences at LAU.
+Dr. Bassil is an associate professor of Nutrition at the department of Natural Sciences at LAU.
 Her principle line of research during her graduate years was directed towards macronutrient metabolism, protein in particular, and the association with appetite, obesity, insulin resistance and type 2 diabetes.
 Dr. Bassil conducted various studies both on animal models and human subjects which have contributed to a better understanding of the role of amino acids (especially leucine) in food intake behavior and protein turnover in healthy and obese type 2 diabetic populations.

 Recently, Dr. Bassil is involved in studies investigating the effect of the mineral phosphorus on appetite, insulin sensitivity and diet induced thermogenesis.
 Dr. Bassil is also collaborating with other LAU faculty in exploring the nutritional and medicinal effect of Lebanese wild plants and in assessing the prevalence and determinants of disordered eating in Lebanon.

 1. M. Bassil, S. Burgos, E.B.
 Marliss, J.A.
 Morais, S. Chevalier and R. Gougeon.
 Hyperaminoacidaemia at postprandial levels does not modulate glucose metabolism in type 2 diabetes mellitus.
 Diabetologia 2011; 54: 1810-1818.

 2. M. Bassil, E.B.
 Marliss, J.A.
 Morais, S. Pereira, S. Chevalier and R. Gougeon.
 Postprandial hyperaminoacidaemia overcomes insulin resistance of protein anabolism in men with type 2 diabetes.
 Diabetologia 2011; 54: 648-656